preactjs/preact-www/content/en/tutorial/09-error-handling.md

 ---

-JavaScript is a flexible interpreted language, which means it's possible (and even easy) encounter errors at runtime.
+JavaScript is a flexible interpreted language, which means it's possible (and even easy) to encounter errors at runtime.
 Whether the result of an unexpected scenario or a mistake in code we've written, it's important to be able to monitor errors and implement some form of recovery or graceful error handling.